gungor/gungor.github.io/_posts/2020-08-23-soap-call-with-spring-webflux.markdown

     }
 {% endhighlight %}

-When calling WebClient retrieve used instead of post since error handling is better using retrieve.
+When calling WebClient retrieve used instead of exchange since error handling is better using retrieve.
 If no HTTP status error occurred, response is mapped to GetCountryResponse.

 {% highlight java %}